Jacques Marie Frangile Bigot

-Jacques Marie Frangile Bigot (1818–1893) was a French naturalist and entomologist most noted for his studies of Diptera.
-Bigot was born in Paris, France, where he lived all his life, though he had a small house in Quincy-sous-Sénart, Essonne.
+Jacques Marie François Bigot (14 October 1818 – 14 April 1893) was a French naturalist and entomologist most noted for his studies of Diptera.
+He was one of two sons of physician Jacques Bigot (1757–1842) and Marie Françoise Euphrosine (née Luxure-Luxeuil) Bigot (1791–1845).
+Bigot was born in Paris, France, where he lived all his life, though he had a property in Quincy-sous-Sénart near Brumoy acquired in 1874, and where he died after an attack of influenza.

 He became a member of the Entomological Society of France in 1844, and his first paper was published in its Annals in 1845, as was most of his later work.
-Bigot was a prolific author, and, like Francis Walker, his work was the subject of much later criticism.
+Bigot was a prolific author, describing more than 1,500 species of Diptera in more than 400 scientific publications and, like Francis Walker, his work was the subject of much later criticism.
+R.A.
+Senior-White, in his 1927 eulogy of Enrico Brunetti, stated about Bigot “The death of Bigot in 1893 had put a term to the endless flow of description, insufficient and loosely worded, which Francis Walker and himself had been producing for forty years, whilst the chaos resulting therefrom had, in 1896, been ably summarized by van der Wulp in his classical ‘Catalogue of the described Diptera from South Asia’.”

-Bigot's collection of exotic (extra-European) Tabanidae and Syrphidae was purchased by George Henry Verrall, who gave it to the Natural History Museum in London.
-The exotic Asilidae and all his European Diptera were presented to the Hope Department of Entomology of Oxford University.
-The Coleoptera and Hemiptera were presented to the Entomological Society of France by A. P. Mauppin in 1899.